jihyunlab/secret/README.md

 console.log(process.env.TEXT);
 ```

-If you use a library other than dotenv, you can still decode the contents of environment variables.
+If you use a library other than dotenv, you can still decrypt the contents of environment variables.

 ```javascript
 const text = Text.decrypt(process.env.TEXT || '');